Cedar Ridge vs Round Rock High School: B vs A in the Same District

 Round Rock High School: The District Standard Bearer

-Round Rock High is the original campus in the district and it performs like it.
-With 3,812 students it is one of the largest high schools in central Texas, which translates into more AP offerings, more athletics programs, more fine arts options, and more pathways to graduation than smaller campuses can support.
+Round Rock High enrolls roughly 3,863 students, making it one of the larger high schools in the district, which translates into more AP offerings, more athletics programs, more fine arts options, and more pathways to graduation than smaller campuses can support.
 The school sits near historic downtown Round Rock, and the surrounding neighborhoods include some of the most established and charming in the district.
 Old Round Rock homes with big lots and mature trees, walkable streets, local restaurants.
-The $592,000 median reflects all of that plus the school’s reputation.
+The $530,000 median reflects all of that plus the school’s reputation.

 Cedar Ridge High School: Underappreciated and Underpriced

-Cedar Ridge serves 2,700 students and has been steadily building its reputation since opening.
+Cedar Ridge serves roughly 2,715 students and has been steadily building its reputation since opening.
 The campus has invested in STEM programs and career academies that give students real world skills alongside traditional academics.
-At $415,000, the Cedar Ridge zone is significantly more affordable than Round Rock High’s territory, and you are still getting a B rated campus in one of the best public school districts in Texas.
+At $419,000, the Cedar Ridge zone is significantly more affordable than Round Rock High’s territory, and you are still getting a B rated campus in one of the best public school districts in Texas.
 The neighborhoods tend to be newer developments with modern layouts and community amenities.

 I have had multiple buyers over the past few years who started their search locked on Round Rock High, toured some homes, saw the price tags, and then asked me about Cedar Ridge.
 By the time we looked at the numbers side by side, most of them made the switch.
-An 87 is not settling.
+A B is not settling.
 It is being smart with your money.

 The Neighborhoods